 MBS-subsidised palliative medicine specialist services

-Services provided by a palliative medicine specialist on a fee for-service basis that are partly or fully funded under the Australian Governments Medicare program.
+Services provided by a palliative medicine specialist (where specialist palliative care MBS item numbers are used) on a fee for service basis that are partly or fully funded under the Australian Government’s Medicare program.
 These services cover patient attendances (or consultations) provided in different settings, as well as services such as case conferencing.
-These item groups, along with the relevant MBS item numbers, are listed in the data source section.
+These item groups, along with the relevant MBS item numbers, are listed in data sources.

 The midpoint of a list of observations that have been ranked from the smallest to the largest.